I’ve made natural alternatives to most of our household and toiletry products, but homemade shampoo was by far the toughest.

 What You’ll Need for Homemade Shampoo

-- Coconut milk (this is my favorite that is organic and BPA free-and you can get it at wholesale at this link) but any will work (UPDATE: a couple of readers mentioned that the canned stuff did not work well for them, but that homemade coconut milk worked great… Depending on your hair type, homemade may be better for you)
+- Coconut milk (UPDATE: a couple of readers mentioned that the canned stuff did not work well for them, but that homemade coconut milk worked great… Depending on your hair type, homemade may be better for you)

 - Essential Oils of choice (I’ve used peppermint, lavender, rosemary and orange or combinations of those)

-- Combine all ingredients in an old shampoo bottle or jar of some kind (pump soap dispensers and even foaming dispensers work well for this.
-If you use a foaming dispenser, add 1/4 cup of distilled water)
+- Combine all the ingredients in an old shampoo bottle or jar.
+Pump soap dispensers and even foaming dispensers work well for this.
+If you use a foaming dispenser, add ¼ cup of distilled water.

 - Shake well to mix.

-- Keep in shower for up to a month.
+- Keep in the shower for up to a month.

-- If you use a foaming dispenser, it also makes a great shaving cream- just dilute with 1/4 cup distilled water!
+- If you use a foaming dispenser, it also makes a great shaving cream.

 Don’t want to make it?

 When I’m traveling or don’t have time to make my own, I’ve used a few organic shampoos that worked really well.
-My faves were:
+My faves are:

 - Morrocco Method Raw and Natural Organic Shampoo – this doesn’t lather like normal shampoo but it has been absolutely amazing on my hair and has helped strengthen it over time.